At Hunter Dental in Markham, our dentists work with our patients to help prevent and manage periodontal (gum) disease.Request an Appointment

 Anyone can develop gum disease, but certain factors elevate the risk, such as poor oral hygiene, smoking, and some systemic diseases that permit the build-up of plaque on your teeth which will eventually affect your gums.

-Gum disease can be very serious as it can cause a number of health issues, including heart health, diabetes, and being able to lead a healthy lifestyle.
-Prevention and treatment are essential.
+Gum disease can be very serious as it can cause several health issues, including heart health, diabetes, and being able to lead a healthy lifestyle.
+Prevention and treatment should be essential.

 In the early stages of development, gum disease can be difficult to detect.
 Often, patients only become aware of symptoms once they have progressed beyond the earlier phases.

 Untreated, gum disease typically progresses in the following stages: